-To receive an allocation of Housing Tax Credits in Kansas owners must enter a competitive process that begins with the application.
-Applications are scored using both point and non-point criteria.
+To receive an allocation of Housing Tax Credits in Kansas, owners must enter a competitive process that begins with the application.
+Applications are reviewed and scored by the Housing Development Division.
 At the end of the process some developments are chosen for an award of credits.
 Upon receiving this award, covenants are signed by the owner and KHRC and then recorded against the land as a Land Use Restriction Agreement and filed with the Register of Deeds office.
 These documents are legal instruments binding in a Court of Law.

 Agreements made between KHRC and owners and enumerated in the Restrictive Use Covenant and other legal documents are monitored for compliance on an ongoing basis.
-These covenants remain in place throughout the extended use period (aka 30 years) and may be amended only with approval from KHRC.
+These covenants remain in place throughout the extended use period (30 or 40 years) and may be amended only with approval from KHRC.